 Instead of setting a goal to finish a marathon.
-Set a goal to run in under 4 hours.
+Set a goal to run it under 4 hours.

 Measurable – If you can’t measure it, you can’t manage it.
-Choose a goal that you can track and monitor so let’s say that you choose to set a goal to run a marathon in under 4 hours.
+Choose a goal that you can track and monitor.
+Let’s say you choose to set a goal to run a marathon in under 4 hours.
 How do you measure your progress?
 By creating smaller goals along the way.
 Let’s say you have a goal to run a half marathon 2-3 months prior to the marathon in 2 hours or less.
 This would help measure your ultimate goal of a marathon under 4 hours.

-A goal needs to stretch you mentally and physically but it has to be realistic and should be a real committment to you where you must make sacrifices in order to reach your goal.
+A goal needs to stretch you mentally and physically but it also has to be realistic and should be a real commitment.
+You must be willing to make sacrifices in order to reach your goal.

 Realistic – Set goals that can be achieved.
-This doesn’t mean to set goals that are easy but make sure you don’t just say for example that your goal is to break the world record in the marathon if you’ve never run a mile faster than 5 minutes because it would be safe to say that breaking the world record is not realistic.
+This doesn’t mean to set goals that are easy but make sure you don’t just say, for example, that your goal is to break the world record in the marathon.
+If you’ve never run a mile faster than 5 minutes then it would be safe to say that breaking the world record is not realistic.